CSCfi/csc-user-guide/docs/apps/emboss.md

 -   [Chipster](https://chipster.csc.fi) provides a graphical interface to many EMBOSSS tools.
 ## Usage

-To make EMBOSS programs available in Puhti super-cluster, give command:
+EMBOSS programs are available on Puhti as part of the collection in biokit module.
+To use it, load the biokit module by running the command:

 ```text
 module load biokit
 ```

 The biokit module sets up a set of commonly used bioinformatics tools, including EMBOSS.
-Note however that there are bioinformatics tools in Puhti, that have a separate setup commands.
+(Note however that there are other bioinformatics tools on Puhti, that have a separate setup commands.)

 After loading biokit, you can start any of the EMBOSS programs by typing its name.
 For example:
 ```text
 wossname
 ```
-The _wossname_ command is a help tool that you can use to see what EMBOSS commands are available.
+The `wossname` command is a help tool that you can use to see what EMBOSS commands are available.
 You can also use it to search EMBOSS tools using key words.

 ## Manual